alexrudnick/dissertation/BURNDOWN.md

 ## general
   * SKIP? be able to draw curves of word training data size versus accuracy
-  * set up new laptop and latex build environment there

 ## monolingual
   * make a list of all of Sandra's notes